- Home

 Decide what type of exercise you want to do.
 Resistance training?
 Free weights?
 Do you want to create a routine yourself or follow a class online?

 There’s an app for everything these days, and exercise is no exception.
-Our top picks are below but you can literally find thousands of apps for exercise.
+Our top picks are below but there’s a whole world of exercise available at your fingertips.

 Check out YouTube